Adrien d'Avernas

 This paper provides a general model to assess the stability of stablecoins, cryptocurrencies pegged to a traditional currency.
 We study the problem of a monopolist platform that can earn seigniorage revenues from issuing stablecoins.
 We characterize stablecoin issuance-redemption and pegging dynamics under various degrees of commitment to policies.
 Even under full commitment, the stablecoin peg is vulnerable to large demand shocks.
 Backing stablecoins with collateral helps to stabilize the platform but does not provide commitment.
 Decentralization of issuance, combined with collateral, can act as a substitute for commitment.

-Intraday Liquidity and Money Market Dislocation
+Intraday Liquidity and Money Market Dislocation R&R

 (with Baiyang Han and Quentin Vandeweyer)